Kentucky grand jury declines to file homicide charges in death of Breonna Taylor

 Tuesday evening, protesters in Louisville had set a garbage can ablaze and shouted obscenities at police, but most were peaceful.
 Major demonstrations were scheduled for Brooklyn, downtown Los Angeles and outside of the Justice Department in Washington on Wednesday night.

-In Minneapolis, which remains on edge from the civil unrest that followed the police killing of George Floyd in May, activists announced plans to march on the state capitol in neighboring St. Paul to highlight the “disgraceful handling of Breonna Taylor’s murder” and to stand in solidarity with protesters in Louisville.
+In Minneapolis, which remains on edge from the civil unrest that followed the police killing of George Floyd in May, activists announced plans to march on the state Capitol in neighboring St. Paul to highlight the “disgraceful handling of Breonna Taylor’s murder” and to stand in solidarity with protesters in Louisville.

 Cameron’s announcement quickly became a part of the presidential campaign, with Sen. Kamala D. Harris (Calif.), the Democratic vice-presidential nominee, telling reporters in Washington that there “is no question that Breonna Taylor and her family deserve justice yesterday, today and tomorrow.”